jobs-github/slothjson/README.md

 ## License ##

-`slothjson` is licensed under [New BSD License](https://opensource.org/licenses/BSD-3-Clause), a very flexible license to use.
+`slothjson` is licensed under [New BSD License](https://opensource.org/licenses/BSD-3-Clause), which is very permissive and easy to use.

 ## Author ##